xphx/master-thesis/background/main.typ

 However, as will be described in @compositing, many compositing formulas require multiplying the RGB channels with the alpha value.
 Redoing this computation every time is expensive, giving rise to the idea of performing this multiplication _ahead of time_ and storing the color implicitly with the alpha channel multiplied.
 This is referred to as _premultiplied alpha_ representation @compositing-digital-images.

-For example, given our above example $(0.0, 1.0, 0.0, 0.5)$, in order to convert it into premultiplied representation we simply need to multiply the RGB channels with the alpha value, which results in the tuple $(0.0 * 0.5, 1.0 * 0.5, 0.0 * 0.5, 0.5) = (0.0, 0.5, 0.0, 0.5)$.
+For example, given our above example $(0.0, 1.0, 0.0, 0.5)$, in order to convert it into premultiplied representation we simply need to multiply the RGB channels with the alpha value, which results in the tuple $(0.0 dot 0.5, 1.0 dot 0.5, 0.0 dot 0.5, 0.5) = (0.0, 0.5, 0.0, 0.5)$.
 Doing calculations using premultiplied alpha whenever possible is important to ensure high performance, as it can drastically reduce the number of computations that need to be done per pixel.

 == Compositing <compositing>
 In @opacities-fig, we have demonstrated what happens when one shape is drawn on top of another one.
 In case the shape is fully opaque, it will completely replace the colors any of the previously drawn pixels in the overlapping areas, while if the shape has transparency then the background will shine through to some degree.